ADAHafizh/adahafizh.github.io/_posts/2025-02-02-assignment2.md

 ### Competition Between Machines

-One cornerstone that Klein touched upon is the idea that ‘the bigger AI model does not mean it is better.
-Their research studies indicate that simply increasing the amount of data, model complexity, or computational power does not necessarily improve the accuracy of AI outputs.
+One cornerstone that Klein touched upon is the idea that ‘*the bigger AI model does not mean it is better.*' Their research studies indicate that simply increasing the amount of data, model complexity, or computational power does not necessarily improve the accuracy of AI outputs.
 For humanities researchers, this suggests that striving for a single, all-encompassing form of artificial intelligence is a complex and problematic goal, highlighting the limitations of such an approach.

 Initially, we used the free version of ChatGPT-4 as our primary machine to recognize the text.
 However, we soon encountered a limit to the processing demands of around 5 prompts and 20 rows of data analyzed.
 Because of this limit, we decided to change our program to use Google’s [Gemini](https://gemini.google.com/app) and [DeepSeek](https://www.deepseek.com/).